Aspherical Lagrangian submanifolds, Audin's conjecture and cyclic dilations: Introduction

 In order to obtain an analogue of (\ref{eq:def}) for a more general class of Liouville manifolds, it is therefore natural to impose the condition that the image of the identity $e_M\in\mathit{SC}^\ast(M)$ defines a coboundary under the obvious inclusion $\mathit{SC}^\ast(M)\hookrightarrow\mathit{SC}_{S^1}^\ast(M)$.
-As we have seen, this means that $M$ admits a cyclic dilation.
+As we have seen in the discussions above, this means that $M$ admits a cyclic dilation.